ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/04a-math-preliminaries.md

 <!--
 ### Chapter Summary Questions

-Here are some practice questions for the modules in this chapter.
+Here are some practice questions for the sections in this chapter.

 .. avembed:: Exercises/Background/MathBgSumm.html ka
    :long_name: Math Background Summary Questions